your-mom-spec-ops/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes-but-i-customize-it/README.md

 This is a simple fork all credits to https://github.com/CristianDragos/FirefoxThemes and https://github.com/datguypiko/Firefox-Mod-Blur

 # How to download and install
-1. [Click here to download](https://github.com/Neikon/FirefoxThemes/archive/master.zip) or Click in the big green button called "Code" and click in "download zip".
+1. [Click here to download](https://github.com/Neikon/Almost-Dark-Grey-Colorfull-Proton---FirefoxCSS-Themes/releases) or Click in `Releases` on the right side of this page.
 2. Open a new tab in firefox and write in url bar `about:support` you should see a list with your firefox data, You only need **"Profile folder"** , you can now click in "Open folder" button o copy the address to your profile folder. the address should be similar to following example depend of your system:
     + Linux - `$HOME/.mozilla/firefox/XXXXXXX.default-XXXXXX/`